 What this means is a Highway Trust Fund running at a loss of hundreds of billions, preventing the maintenance of safe transportation infrastructure and forcing drivers to pay more to operate a vehicle on rough roads.

-Here’s how mobility solutions can use car APIs as an alternative to mileage-tracking devices for protecting consumer data privacy, decreasing production costs and accommodating drivers across different vehicle makes.
+Here’s how mobility solutions can use car APIs as an alternative to mileage-tracking devices for protecting consumer data privacy, decreasing production costs, and accommodating drivers across different vehicle makes.

-The idea of state governments keeping tabs on vehicle miles traveled doesn’t sit easy with most drivers — and for good reason.
+The idea of state governments keeping tabs on vehicle miles traveled doesn’t sit easily with most drivers — and for good reason.
 As software solutions continue to disrupt the transportation and mobility ecosystem, data on how and where citizens travel are on the table and must be guarded.

 Car APIs enable hardware-free mileage tracking by accessing odometer readings directly instead of approximating mileage based on location and trip duration.
 A consent-based platform like Smartcar lets drivers do two things before enrolling in a road usage charge program:

 👁 Review data permissions an app is requesting from their vehicle

 🔓 Consent to an app retrieving that data from their vehicle

 To enroll drivers in the state of Utah’s pay-per-mile road rax program, emovis uses Smartcar’s Odometer API endpoint to request access to real-time odometer readings.
 The Odometer API endpoint can only be used to retrieve odometer data from vehicles, so drivers will see it listed as the only permission on their application screen.
 They then have the option to allow this permission before being enrolled through the emovis app.